odrotbohm/cqrs-spring-modulith/README.md

 # CQRS with Spring Modulith

-The repository here contains a refactored variant of the code base for this blog post.
-I uses the same fundamental abstractions but tries to follow Spring Modulith-idiomatic code arrangements and jMolecules to make the code a bit more architecturally equivalent
+The repository here contains a refactored variant of the code base for [this blog post](https://gaetanopiazzolla.github.io/java/design-patterns/springboot/2025/03/17/cqrs.html).
+It uses the same fundamental abstractions but tries to follow Spring Modulith-idiomatic code arrangements and jMolecules to make the code a bit more architecturally-evident.

 Here are the most fundamental changes: